Creating a Partnership with Patients and Providers for Airway Clearance Therapy

 What is IMPACT?

 The Individual Management of Patient Airway Clearance Therapy (IMPACT) Program was created to address the long-standing gap in education around airway clearance options for people with bronchiectasis.
-In close collaboration with a multi-disciplinary team of physicians and other healthcare professionals, International Biophysics developed a series of non-branded educational resources that are ready for use by bronchiectasis care teams across the country with patients who are either new to airway clearance or open to adding a different option to their daily routine.
+In close collaboration with a multi-disciplinary team of physicians and other healthcare professionals, the AffloVest team has developed a series of non-branded educational resources that are ready for use by bronchiectasis care teams across the country with patients who are either new to airway clearance or open to adding a different option to their daily routine.

 IMPACT BE provides a structured tool set that bronchiectasis patients and healthcare providers can use together to help assess, evaluate, and educate on airway clearance treatment (ACT) options at no cost.
 IMPACT is informed by evidence-based approaches and best practices from across the pulmonary care category.